2005:

 called Bug Eyes, and at Honey, I

-Shrunk the Audience they are
+Shrunk the Audience they were

 called Safety Goggles.

-Park guests also wear 3-D glasses (or Carnival Games Goggles) for
+Park guests also wear 3-D glasses

 Toy Story Midway Mania!